 Best Value on the 60-Minute VIP Room Dances

 Sapphire Skyboxes have beautiful one-way views of the club below and real doors you can close behind you.
 Sapphire is the swankest strip club in town.
 It’s where Floyd Mayweather and the Hollywood stars come to party.

 It used to be that clubs disallowed dancers from negotiating VIP room prices because this was one of the ways dancers had been stung by cops on phony prostitution charges.

-But in my experience, there are better and worse ways to negotiate.
-See my post How to Negotiate Prices in a Vegas Strip Club for the best way to start the conversation over private dance prices in order to get both a fair price and the dancer’s best performance.
+See my post How to Negotiate Prices in a Vegas Strip Club for the best way to start the conversation over private dance prices in order to get both the club’s best price and the dancer’s best performance.

 Negotiating with the House